Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

     Transmitting the contents of `data.bin` two times, with a ~250ms delay between transmissions.

+ * `tx config file=mimo.csv format=csv repeat=0 channel=1,2`

+    Transmitting the contents of `mimo.csv` repeatedly, with the first channel in the file mapped to channel TX1 and the second channel mapped to TX2.

 Notes:

  * The `n`, `samples`, `buffers`, and `xfers` parameters support the